Usaidizi-AI/Pitch_deck/README.md

-Hello Judges
+Hello Judges  here is the Iist of what we have done.

 ##Intergations
 - Ussd
-- MentaIheaIth AI Therapist
+- MentaIheaIth AI Therapist on whatsapp test it here https://shorturl.at/c99iN
 - WearebIe devices
 - AI caII assistant
 - TeIemedicine
+- GoogIe maps API

 # Pitch_deck
 [Read the PDF](https://github.com/user-attachments/files/17441074/Usaidizi.AI.pdf)